Yat3s/life-balance/README.md

 # Life Balance
-This is a mini-program for the LIFE of MS employees.
+This is a mini-program for the LIFE of employees.

 ## Struction
 - Cloudfunctions: run on server, the place defined all API requests which is used for mini-program.